felix001/threader/README.md

 Multi-threader with threadpool.

+Usage
+=====

 To use, create a mixin, then pass it a list of values.
 You can then process each value (i.e tasks) within your custom run_task function.

-Note : Currently configured to use a maximum of 12 threads.

-Usage
-=====

 ```
 >>> from threader import Threader